 Supporting The Honors College

 Funding for honors courses and the operation of The Honors College comes from the University at Albany, through the State University of New York, as appropriated by the New York State Legislature.
-However, we cannot use this funding for many of our community-building activities (such as our 4.0 dinners, receptions for new honors parents, and our August orientation program) and other expenses that help to enhance the honors residence experiences (such as our reading garden).
+However, we cannot use this funding for many of our community-building activities (such as receptions for new honors students and our August orientation program) and other expenses that help to enhance the honors residence experiences.
 For these, we rely on gifts from current honors families, alumni, and friends of The Honors College.

 If it would be helpful, contact us for one of our gift envelopes (email@example.com; 518-442-9067).

 All gifts to The Honors College are made to the University at Albany Foundation.

 Gifts of any size can be made to The Director's Fund.
 These gifts are combined to support our community-building activities each year.
 Specific mention can be made of a family providing funding or not, depending on the wishes of the donor

 Annual Gifts for Programs:

 One-time or annual gifts can be made to support specific community-building activities of The Honors College.
 For more information on funding specific activities, please contact the Dean of The Honors College (firstname.lastname@example.org)

 4.0 Recognition: Students attaining the 4.0 receive a small gift acknowledging their accomplishment.
 For example, in past years students received a flash drive or an honors-college mug.
 Students are pleased to have their academic success acknowledged.

 Winter Reception for New First-year Honors Students: About 130-25 students are admitted to The Honors College each January, at the end of their first semester at UAlbany.
 We have a reception for them so that they can begin to get to know the other honors students in their graduating class.